Skip to main content

 • Ad blocker: includes or excludes visitors using an ad blocker.

-Campaign
+Campaign exposure

 • Personalization: includes or excludes visitors who have been exposed to a specific personalization.
 The condition considers the current visit or the previous ones.
 The selected personalization can be Online, Paused or Stopped.

-• Feature flag: includes or excludes visitors who have been exposed to a specific feature flag.
+• Feature Flag: includes or excludes visitors who have been exposed to a specific feature flag.

-• Exclusive campaign: excludes visitors already taking part in an experiment, a personalization, or both.
+• Exclusive Campaign: excludes visitors already taking part in an experiment, a personalization, or both.
 This means that:

 • If a visitor has already been exposed to another campaign (in the current or a previous visit), this visitor won't be eligible for your current experiment.